 Do I need to use a SIM?

-A SIM is not needed for surveys it is only required when using monitor mode.
+A SIM is not needed for surveys it is only required when using monitor mode with the CSL Signal Analyser.
 The SIM used must be at least the same RAT (ie 2G/3G/4G) that you are looking to monitor, however it does not need to be on the same network.

 Can I use my own SIM?